edfus/file-server/README.md

 npm run serve
 ```

+A default HTML main page will be used unless file `index.html` exists in the folder to be served.

 Available command-line options:

 - `--config [config_path]`: The path to your preferred config location for retriving/creating/updating settings.